cozzbie/donor/README.md

 # Donors

-A blood donation sample application.
+A blood donation sample application built with Angular.
+Server in NodeJS is hosted on Heroku and Database on MLABS.

 ##Installation.